saidsay-so/fancy/README.md

 ## Control your laptop fans with a fancy ( ͡° ͜ʖ ͡°) interface.

 Fancy is a set of software which allows you to control your laptop fans.
-It includes a service daemon to allow accessing to the [EC](https://en.wikipedia.org/wiki/Embedded_controller#Tasks) and controlling it through D-Bus, a CLI to send commands, a GUI (WIP).
-It's Linux-only and Windows support is not planned<sup>[1](#linux-only)</sup>.
+It includes a service daemon to allow accessing to the [EC](https://en.wikipedia.org/wiki/Embedded_controller#Tasks) and controlling it through D-Bus, a CLI to send commands and a GUI (WIP).
+It works only on Linux and Windows support is not planned<sup>[1](#linux-only)</sup>.

 ## Compatibility
 You can check if your computer model is supported by checking if a configuration exists in `nbfc_configs` (or a similar model).